Benefits of Pets

 Donkeys - Equine animals, being part of the mammal family of Equidae that include horses, zebras, asses, and miniature donkeys.
 More than 3 million people in the U.S. own equine animals.
 According to the National Miniature Donkey Association (NMDA), these animals make good pets because they are good with children.

 Rabbits - Rabbits have their own personalities.
 They can be silly, playful and loyal.
 According to the American Pet Products Manufacturers' Association (APPMA), rabbit ownership has increased from 24% to 40% from 1992 to 2000.
 A word of caution however, children and rabbits don't always mix, as children might have a tendency to carry and cuddle the rabbit too much making the rabbit feel insecure.

 Backyard Birds - Yes, a typical backyard bird can qualify as a pet.
 Some might say it's a bad idea, but we have some suggestions on how to make the best of your wild backyard birds »

 Most unusual pets don't need much space.
 Small creatures such as fish, frogs, snakes, mice, gerbils, hamsters, guinea pigs and parrots can live in small cages or aquariums, making them better choices than dogs if you're living in an apartment or condo.
 They can offer companionship, and aside from the parrots, most don't make a lot of noise.
 Dogs need occasional walks, and cats need to roam, however, many unusual and exotic pets don't need any extra space outside of their confinement.

 Pets are gifts from God that were specifically purposed to be companions for mankind.
 They don't talk back to you, they don't criticize, insult or make fun of you.
 They might disagree with you when you ask them to "sit," but that's usually just a small misunderstanding.
-Look at the major benefits that pets offer humans:
+Look at the health benefits that pets offer humans: